-Carvey, who graduated from San Francisco University with a degree in communication arts, moved to Los Angeles after graduation to pursue his career in show business.
-He became a member of the "Saturday Night Live" cast in the 1986-1987 seasons and created a number of memorable characters in his seven years there, including Church Lady and Garth Algar.
+Carvey, who graduated from San Francisco University with a degree in communication arts, moved to Los Angeles afterward to pursue his career in show business.
+He became a member of the "Saturday Night Live" cast in the 1986 - 1987 season and created a number of memorable characters in his seven years there, including Church Lady and Garth Algar.
 He was also known for his hilarious impersonations of Mike Tyson, John Travolta, Al Pacino and former President George H.W.
 Bush.

 In 1996, he co-wrote and hosted "The Dana Carvey Show," which lasted eight episodes.
 In 2008, Carvey made an appearance at the MTV Movie Awards, reprising his Garth character with host Mike Myers for a "Wayne's World" sketch.
 Two years later, Carvey appeared in the Funny or Die comedy sketch, "Presidential Reunion," playing the role of George H.W.
 Bush.

-These days he often stops by the late-night TV talk show circuit -- such as "Conan" and "The Tonight Show with Jay Leno" -- to joke about politics and pop culture.
+These days he often stops by the late-night TV talk show circuit -- such as "Conan" -- to joke about politics and pop culture.
 Living in Southern California with his wife and two children, Carvey is often booked to perform on Las Vegas' stages where audiences get to enjoy his comedic talents.